ESAT Guides

 3/4

-Moving onto Section 2 of the NSAA, this is where things will really begin to heat up.
+Moving onto the Mathematics 2 subtest of the ESAT, this is where things will really begin to heat up.
 As well as the maths you’ve just gone through, you’re going to need. to be confident in the use of advanced mathematics.
-Bear in mind, you won’t be answering any pure maths questions, but all of this stuff is going to be needed in whichever advanced science part you decide to take on.
-Let’s get straight to it!
+This subtest is usually optional, so only consider it if you’re taking maths at A-Levels (or equivalents), but if you are planning on taking it, read on to learn what’s included in the ESAT specification!

 Exams Ninja Mathematic Symbols Icon